saching13/Validation-of-Synthetic-Image-data-for-Autonomous-Driving/README.md

   On passsing the images folder path  and annotation file with bounding boxes it will generate images with bounding boxes for visualization. set `gcs = False` to create the output files in local file system and `True` to create files in GCP.

-### ROS
-If you are trying to run inferences on LGSVL simulators using ROS nodes, `get_detections` function in `yolo.py` returns 2D bounding box information.

-ROS nodes that were created for this project are available [here](https://github.com/deepaktalwardt/lgsvl_micromobility_ros_pkgs).

 ## Training

-1. Generate your own annotation file and class names file.
+1. We generated our own annotation file and class names file according to the following format
     One row for one image;
     Row format: `image_file_path box1 box2 ... boxN`;
     Box format: `x_min,y_min,x_max,y_max,class_id` (no space).
-    For VOC dataset, try `python voc_annotation.py`
     Here is an example:
     ```
     path/to/img1.jpg 50,100,150,200,0 30,50,200,120,3